The Optimal Use of Astrology Software

 In answer to the question, "Why isn't astrology software (and all other types of software) more flawless?", these programs have literally millions of bytes of coding, and the chance of a typo, or of one function interfering with another, is all too likely.
 After all, we humans are also (genetically) coded, and have perfected over hundreds of millions of years, and yet we still have coding defects!
 In other words, it is almost a miracle that most astrology programs work as well as they do, and a testament to the painstaking care their creators take in polishing their creations.

 Important Note: the majority of the commercial and shareware programs priced at under $100 use very inaccurate algorithms, and therefore MUST be checked for accuracy.
 For example, the now defunct program Expert Astrologer frequently miscalculated the rising sign by two signs or more, placing all of the planets in the wrong houses!
-Among the companies that offer under $100 software that is accurate are Allen Edwall, Astro Communications Services, Brian Conrad (Jyotish Tools), Halloran Software, Cosmic Patterns, Matrix Software, and Walter Pullen (the Astrolog freeware).

 1. A Basic Understanding of Your Computer System.